Manifest Maker Configuration Notes | advanced topics | home |

 Starting with version 2.8 of Manifest Maker uses SignTool.exe instead of SignCode.exe.
 If SignTool.exe is not available or SignCode.exe is explicitly configured in the Program Paths property page, Manifest Maker will use SignCode.exe.

-Manifest Maker version 2.4 and later fully support these attributes and write them to the manifest, if the ActiveX puts them in its own registration.
+The 'miscStatus*' is a multi-valued attribute of the <comClass> element Manifest Maker fully supports this attribute and writes them to the manifest, if the ActiveX puts them in its own registration.
 Manifests with this attribute will be rejected on Windows XP prior to SP2 (or SP1+843524).
 Applications will fail with message:

 This application has failed to start because the application configuration is incorrect.
 Reinstalling the application may fix this problem.